VAFW100 Fine Woodworking Fundamentals

 -

-- demonstrate the proper maintenance and safe use of selected hand and power tools;
+- identify the proper maintenance and safe use of selected hand and power tools; and

-- execute the necessary sequence of steps to successfully complete a sculpture, container, and a piece of wood furniture; and
+- execute the necessary sequence of steps to successfully complete a sculpture, container, and a piece of wood furniture [Arts/Humanities)].

 - create technical drawings for each project